I’m busy. Do I Really Need to Have an Asthma Review?

 An important part of any medical review is evaluating any other medication you might be on and how they could interact with each other.
 This is particularly important for those who take multiple medications.

 Each prescribed drug will have been tested in isolation rather than in combination with other substances.
-This can result in your medication reacting and cancelling out, creating new and unpleasant symptoms, or even causing serious harm .
+This can result in your medication reacting and canceling out, creating new and unpleasant symptoms, or even causing serious harm .
 These drug interactions can be life-threatening, and patients are advised by the Royal Pharmaceutical Society (RPS) to regularly request your pharmacist checks your prescription for potentially dangerous combinations.

 If you have any questions about your asthma or any interactions there might be between different medications feel free to use our Ask a Pharmacist service.
 Our UK registered medical professionals will happily answer any questions you might have or provide you with an idea of what to do next.
 If you have any serious changes to your asthma or lung health you should always contact your doctor or GP.